 The wilderness vigil is a moment when the grinding of your ambitions and your griefs settle into the ground of something far deeper.
 This is always the place we have gone to mark transition – from one stage of life to another.
 It can be difficult, wonderful, resolutely un-ecstatic, and absolutely life-changing.
 Tribal folk have always known it was where you go to die and get born.
 A place where big questions get asked, things bend their heads to die and green shoots spring up.

 This is not a teaching from a human realm.
 This is the old bones of the mountain as teacher, the swift raven overhead as guide.
 This is ancestor time.
-They can be tough instructors, but hold slow-gold-blessings in their beaks.
+They can be tough instructors, but grip blessings in their beaks.

-These vigils involve a re-calibration of what some of us understand by the words wilder-ness rites-of-passage.
-There has, we believe, sometimes been a little to much emphasis on the possible psychological transformation of the participant, and the wilderness itself as simply an encouraging backdrop as they work on their issues.
+These vigils involve a re-calibration of what some of us understand by the words wilderness rites-of-passage.
+There has, we believe, sometimes been a little too much emphasis on a giddy upswing of psychological transformation as the wilderness cheers us on.
+Nature as a trilling and warbling backdrop.

-We join the voices of many before us and say we believe it’s really about the move from the psyche that lives in your chest, to you dwelling within a wider psyche of lapwing, oak root and lightning storm.
+We join the voices of many before us and say we believe it’s really about the move from the psyche that lives in your chest, to you within a wider psyche of lapwing, oak root and granite tor.
 That’s the big move.